Crenshaw3000/Game-AIChatbot-V2/README.md

   expected_responses = {
     "How much total money does a player start with in classic Monopoly?
 (Answer with the number only)": "$1500", "How many points win the game in Uno?
 (Answer with the number only)": "500 points", "How many times can you roll the dice for a turn in Yahtzee?
-(Answer with the number only)": "3 times", } '''
+(Answer with the number only)": "3 times",} ```
 - **Traceability:** Every answer cites PDF pages and chunk indices for verification.

 ## Deployment & Privacy